clojure-emacs/clj-suitable/README.md

 postion of your cursor) and press TAB.
 Methods and properties of `js/document` will appear — including `querySelector` and `querySelectorAll`.

-Currently Emacs (via CIDER) and figwheel.main are supported.
-If you want support for your favorite tool please let me know and I'll look into it (no promises, though).

 <!-- It also provides a [compliment custom -->
 <!-- source](https://github.com/alexander-yakushev/compliment/wiki/Custom-sources] -->
 <!-- for ClojureScript so that tooling can depend on it. -->